BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 <p>There's a particular kind of characteristically public, and characteristically freewheeling, love in The United States.
 Dollar store employees hugging each other before one of them goes on break.
 Tailgating.
-Dogs with their heads sticking out of the car window.</p>
+Dogs with their heads sticking out the car window.</p>

 <p>One can feel them both upon arrival in The US: the desperation and the love.</p>